 “Because most people are releasing both a vinyl and a CD version of their record, you often see the same album cover design on both, but it shouldn’t just be ‘the same CD design, but bigger.’
 It’s probably better to think of it the other way around.
 Start with the art for the vinyl version, then shrink it for the CD.
 Your vinyl-buying fans will love you for it.”

 Graphic designer Mike Wohlberg echoes the sentiment.
 “If you’re designing a layout for vinyl, always design bigger than what you think you’ll need,” he advises.
 “Too often people will design for the CD first, and realize that they have to upscale their image to fit the size of a vinyl jacket.”

-If you’re working in a design program like Adobe Photoshop with a raster file — AKA psd, tif, jpeg, or other similar formats — Wohlberg warns that increasing the size of the image could yield gnarly results like pixilation or distortion.
+If you’re working on a CD digipak template in a design program like Adobe Photoshop with a raster file — AKA psd, tif, jpeg, or other similar formats — Wohlberg warns that increasing the size of the image could yield gnarly results like pixilation or distortion.
 “Sometimes the results can make parts of your album cover design – or the entire design – illegible,” he says.
 “The image for each panel should start out at the size of the vinyl jacket proportions and then be scaled down to fit the size of a CD later.”

 Don’t hesitate to outsource